xamidi/pmGenerator/README.md

            -w: wrap results
            -v: read input without conclusions given
            -f: proof summary is given by input file path ; ignores lines that are empty or starting with '%'
            -o: redirect the result's output to the specified file
            -d: print debug information
+      --unite <input files> [-n] [-b] [-o <output file>] [-d] Unite proof summary files of the same system which are given by a comma-separated list of paths ; targets and prints all used conclusions ; ignores configured system (proof summaries provide their own axioms)
+           -n: specify and print formulas in normal Polish notation (e.g. "CpCqp"), not with numeric variables (e.g. "C0C1.0")
+           -b: duplicate conclusion removal ; replace each given subproof that has a redundant conclusion with its first shortest alternative and remove duplicates
+           -o: redirect the result's output to the specified file
+           -d: print debug information
       --ndconvert <input file> [-b <base file>] [-n] [-u] [-h] [-k] [-o <output file>] [-d]